Maine Coon: Fur coat

 Maine Coons have several physical adaptations for survival in harsh winter climates.
 Their dense water-resistant fur is longer and shaggier on their underside and rear for extra protection when they are walking or sitting on top of wet surfaces of snow or ice.
 Their long and bushy raccoon-like tail is resistant to sinking in snow, and can be curled around their face and shoulders for warmth and protection from wind and blowing snow.
 It can even be curled around their backside like an insulated seat cushion when sitting down on a frozen surface.

 Large paws facilitate walking on snow and are often compared to snowshoes.
 Long tufts of fur growing between their toes help keep the toes warm and further aid walking on snow by giving the paws additional structure without significant extra weight.
 Heavily furred ears with extra long tufts of fur growing from inside can keep warm more easily.

 Coat colors

 Maine Coons can have any colors that other cats have.
-Colors indicating crossbreeding, such as chocolate, lavender, the Siamese pointed patterns or the "ticked" patterns, are not accepted by some breed standards.
+Colors indicating crossbreeding, such as chocolate, lilac, colourpoint patterns or the "ticked" tabby patterns, are not accepted by some breed standards.
 This is not universal; the ticked pattern, for example, is accepted by TICA and CFA.
 The most common pattern seen in the breed is brown tabby.
 All eye colors are accepted under breed standards, with the exception of blue or odd-eyes, i.e. heterochromia iridium (two eyes of different colors), in cats possessing coat colors other than white.